-The Air Force Inspection Agency (AFIA), headquartered at Kirtland Air Force Base, New Mexico, is a Field Operating Agency (FOA) that reports to the Secretary of the Air Force Inspector General (SAF/IG).
+The Air Force Inspection Agency, headquartered at Kirtland Air Force Base, New Mexico, is a Field Operating Agency (FOA) that reports to the Secretary of the Air Force Inspector General (SAF/IG).

-The core of the Air Force Inspection System … leading change … empowering commanders … upholding the integrity of the Air Force
+The core of the Air Force Inspection System — empowering commanders and driving change to advance Air Force priorities

 AFIA is composed of six directorates: Enterprise Support, Inspections, Medical Operations, Mission Support, Nuclear Inspections, and Oversight and Evaluation.